donkirkby/book-blender/README.md

   world.
 Solve some of the easier stories before this one, or the challenging vocabulary will fill you with aeehinnopprs.
 (1,100 words)
 * [Beyond Lies the Wub], by Philip K. Dick - why we should be cautious with alien first contact.
-From the author of Minority Report and Blade Runner.
 (2,600 words)

 As an example, here's the first section of The Fox and The Grapes, by Aesop: